Home

 There are a couple of notes here.

 This illustration is very conservative.
-The pumps will come on at some time between the filtering, especially in winter.
+One standard spas pumps will come on at some time between the filtering, especially in winter.
 The controls we use are set up to operate on a plus and minus 1 degree range.
 The heater runs until the water temp is one degree above the setting and it will come back on at one degree below the setting.
 Since the sensor is also inside the water vessel, it minimizes the number of pump starts to heat between the filter cycles.
 When the pump comes on, the air inside the cabinet is warmed and the insulation becomes infinite again until the air drops below the water temperature, then the delta T in the formula starts working again.
 The point is, the temperature is never at 80 degrees for any long period of time, and it is normally above 80 degrees, making the "delta T" not much and the heat loss a lot less.
 Because the pump comes on to run when the spa calls for heat in the dead of winter, the warm air is created quickly to stop heat loss.
 Remember, it is a lot cheaper to heat air than water.

 By breaking it up into a sort of average temperature difference, it gives us something to calculate.
 Even with this conservative calculation, we are talking about less than $1.50 per month heat loss out the sides of the spa.
 Now do you understand why I say full foam is wasting heat?
 If you do not understand now read the next articles.
 Most of the heat loss in any spa is out the top!!!!